 ARTS 140 – Diasporas and Food Cultures

-ARTS 140 – Exploring the Anthropocene
+ARTS 140 – Emotions and Self-Regulation

 ARTS 140 – Fake News and Digital Tools

-ARTS 140 – How the Sausage is Made:
+ARTS 140 – How the Sausage is Made

 We all gotta eat!
 And yet, we often have very different opinions and views on food.
 This course will explore topics that include the culture of food markets and marketing, nose-to-tail eating and farm-to-table movements, health and diet claims, food accessibility and insecurity, and the future of food.
 We will examine various genres that explore food — an examination likely to inspire us to reconsider our own perspectives on how and what we should eat.
 We will investigate how information, methods of analysis, and communication in food industries and the food sciences, for example, create knowledge (and influence attitudes) about our food.
 Gaining skills to assess, examine, and evaluate both qualitative and quantitative data, we will be better at determining differences between facts and values regarding food and health claims.